ombori/grid-docs/grid-signals/README.md

 # Grid Signals

-!> Grid Signals is currently in pre-release.
-Breaking changes are not likely but can still occur before production release

 Grid Signals is a library to manage sessions, identify users, and tie different sessions of the same user together.
 Furthermore, you can use it to manage spaces.
 A space within Grid Signals is a group of physical devices and virtual entities that share the same state in a physical location.

 You could, for example, group all devices within a single store together as a space, and then track the activities of all users within that space.
 This is incredibly useful to understand what is happening within a space.